What is Prescriptive Analytics? A Complete Guide

 4) Transportation and Travel

-In airline companies, Prescriptive Analytics algorithms adjust the availability of tickets and their prices on the basis of factors like traveler demand, fuel prices, etc. Even hotel booking websites use the same algorithms to determine pricing and sales pitches as per customer preferences.
+In airline companies, Prescriptive algorithms adjust the availability of tickets and their prices on the basis of factors like traveller demand, fuel prices, etc. Even hotel booking websites use the same algorithms to determine pricing and sales pitches as per customer preferences.

 5) Supply Chain and Logistics